 Ramba’s Story

-Louis Ng, Founder and Executive Director, ACRES:
+Louis Ng, Founder, ACRES:

 “On 5 April 2004, Ramba, a female chimpanzee at Singapore Zoo escaped from her enclosure.
 She was darted by zoo personnel, fell into a nearby reservoir and drowned.
 It was a tragic death for a chimp who deserved so much more….”